-The chance of being audited is low—only 1% of all returns are audited, according to 2009 IRS data.
+The chance of being audited is low—typically, only 1% of all returns are audited, according to 2009 IRS data.
 Yet some things on a tax return do increase your audit risk.
 Here are some red flags to watch out for:

 - Home business that loses money year after year.
 The IRS may view this as a hobby, not a legitimate business.

 - A high level of itemized deductions.
 Claiming $40,000 in deductions on an income of $60,000 will probably draw IRS attention.

-TurboTax helps decrease your risk of an audit by importing data such as W-2 and 1099 info directly from more than 100,000 employers, which reduces the chances of mis-entered information.
+TurboTax helps decrease your risk of an audit by importing data such as W-2 and 1099 info directly from more than 100,000 employers, which reduces the chances of incorrectly entering information.
 TurboTax also checks your return for errors and common audit triggers, and guarantees your calculations will be 100% accurate.